cosbor11/user-asset-translator/README.md

 ## Purpose

-The purpose of this application is to process input from a Client that provides data in XML (either via SFTP or HTTP) and translated it to a report format for another client to consume over SFTP.
+The purpose of this application is to process input from a Client that provides data in XML (either via SFTP or HTTP) and translate it into report format for another client to consume over SFTP.

 ## Implementation Summary